abilandz/PH8124/Lecture_12/Lecture_12.md

 hist2->Draw();
 hist1->Draw();
 ```
 only the histogram 'hist1' is shown.
 This indicates that the histogram we have drawn last by default overwrites what was drawn previously in the same default canvas.
-We can instead superimpose the current object on what is already plotted in the canvas, by passing argument ```"same"``` to member function ```Draw()```.
+We can instead superimpose the current object on what is already plotted on the canvas, by passing argument ```"same"``` to member function ```Draw()```.
 For instance, if we use:
 ```cpp
 hist2->Draw();
 hist1->Draw("same");